andrewhingah/store_manager_v2/README.md

 			}`

-	- Copy the access token generated and add it as a headers in the other requests
+	- Copy the access token generated and add it as an `Authorization` header in the other requests

 	- Post product

 		A sample post product API request should look like this:

 		Headers:
 			`Content-Type: application/json`
 			`Authorization: Bearer +access_token`

 		Body

 			`{
 				"category": "electronics"
 				"name": "Iphone 6",
 				"quantity": "30",
 				"price": 50500
 			}`

 	- To sign up a new store attendant

 		url:
 			`http://127.0.0.1:5000/api/v2/auth/signup`

-		Headers
+		Headers:
 			`Content-Type: application/json`
 			`Authorization: Bearer +access_token`